 Where Pilates Began

-As a child Joseph Pilates was often sickly and, with an aim to combat his fragility, dedicated his entire life to becoming physically stronger.
+Joseph Pilates, from a very young age, dedicated his life to becoming physically stronger.
 He became proficient at various sports and fitness systems.
 Body building, diving, skiing, gymnastics, yoga, self-defence, dance and circus training all influenced him, and he chose aspects of each to develop his own body.
-He selected the most effective features of each of these fitness regimes, eventually working out a system with the perfect balance of strength and flexibility.
+He eventually worked out a system with the perfect balance of strength and flexibility.

 In 1912 he moved to England.
-He initially earned a living as a boxer, circus performer, and a self-defence trainer of English detectives until World War 1 broke out.
-During the war he was interned in camps and used his time there to refine his ideas, combining various techniques from his previous training.
+During World War 1 he was interned in camps and used his time there to refine his ideas, combining various techniques from his previous training.
 He trained other internees in his exercise system, including bedridden patients, and encouraged them to exercise against resistence.
-During this time thousands of people died when an influenza epidemic broke out in England but not one of Joseph's trainees died.
+During this time thousands of people died when an influenza epidemic broke out in England but Joseph said that not one of his trainees died.
 He testifies that this is due to the effectiveness of his exercise techniques.

 When the war ended, Joseph continued to practice his fitness programmes, eventually arriving in New York where he set up an exercise studio.
 He built up a reputation for helping injured clients which would lead to a lot of professional dancers, performers and athletes being advised to go work with him.
 There's a misunderstanding that his method was created for dancers and athletes but it's actually that they were just drawn to the method for it's benefits and therefore it got popular amongst those disciplines first.
 As word spread the Pilates technique has become increasingly popular amongst the general public and it is praised by medical professionals for its rehabilitative qualities.